100 free things to do in Edinburgh: a full list of free attractions in the city, both indoors and outside.

-Throughout this post, I’ve tried to group activities and places into categories, hopefully making it a little easier for you to choose one of two things together through during your time here (though I challenge you to try all 100!).
+Throughout this post, I’ve tried to group activities and places into categories in the hope of making it a little easier for you to plan what to do in Edinburgh today.
+Choose one of two things to whet your appetite for the capital city, or try get around all 100!

 Before we dive on into the list, if you’re looking for all kinds of vegan goodness (this is a vegan blog after all), take a look at my Vegan in Edinburgh posts, along with reviews of the vegan offering at The Ivy, Wagamamma, Dishoom and a ton of other places.

-Throughout the post, I’ve included a few links and photographs to help you along the way.
+Throughout the post, I’ve included a few links and photographs to help you along.
 However, each point is titled in a way in which you can simply drop it into our old friend Google for more info.

 Free Tours in Edinburgh …

-1) Free ghost tour – Everyday, City Explorers run free ghost tours exploring one of Europe’s most haunted cities.
+1) Edinburgh free ghost tour – Everyday, City Explorers run free ghost tours exploring one of Europe’s most haunted cities.
 Starting on the Royal Mile, the tour takes you through haunted alleyways and spooky locations, accompanied by ghostly tales and sinister stories.

 2) Free walking tour – Edinburgh has a number of free city tours starting on the Royal Mile each day at around 1pm.
 The tours tend to focus on the history and architecture of the city and include highlights such as Grey Friar’s Bobby and the Edinburgh old town.